 “I came away with a file of paperwork and a head full of wonderful new ideas for artwork, classroom planning and theme planning,” she smiles.

 “I now understand how I can help with the children’s emotional, physical and educational development.
-But there is still a lot to learn, which I plan to do by visiting schools in Port Elizabeth to also study their early development programmes.”
+But there is still a lot to learn, which I plan to do by visiting schools in Gqeberha to also study their early development programmes.”